johannschopplich/kirby-types/README.md

 [![NPM version](https://img.shields.io/npm/v/kirby-types?color=a1b858&label=)](https://www.npmjs.com/package/kirby-types)

-A collection of TypeScript types to work with Kirby, mainly in the context of the Kirby Query Language.
+A collection of TypeScript types to work with [Kirby CMS](https://getkirby.com), mainly in the context of the Kirby Query Language.

 ## Setup